Understanding Puts and Calls

 However, stock option contracts cannot be traded on Saturday so for trading and practical purpose we say that stock option contracts expire on the 3rd Friday of the month of expiration.

-Buying Put options gives the buyer the right, but not the obligation, to sell shares of a stock at a specified price on or before a given date.
+Buying "Put options" gives the buyer the right, but not the obligation, to "sell" shares of a stock at a specified price on or before a given date.

-A "Put option" increases in value when the underlying stock it's attached to declines in price, and decreases in value when the stock goes up in price.
+A Put option "increases in value" when the underlying stock it's attached to "declines in price", and "decreases in value" when the stock goes "up in price".

-That one is worth reading again.
 When you're first learning it's always hard to wrap your head around that concept.
-Once we break down how Puts and Calls work it should be easier to understand the above concept.
+But once we break down how Puts and Calls work it should be easier to understand the above concept.

-Remember Put options give you the right to sell a stock at a specified price.
+Remember Put options give you the right to "sell" a stock at a specified price.
 When you are buying Put options, you are expecting, or want, the price of the stock to decline.

-For instance if you bought an IBM December 130 "Put option", the option (contract) gives you the right to "sell" IBM stock for a price of $130 on or before the third Friday of December.
+For instance, if you bought an IBM December 130 "Put option", the option (contract) gives you the right to "sell" IBM stock for a price of $130 on or before the third Friday of December.

 If IBM falls below $130 before the 3rd Friday in December you have the right to sell the stock for more than its market value.